SMosegaard/cds-vis/assignments/assignment-4/README.md

 ```python
 $ cd assignment-4
 ```
-3. Run the setup bash script to create a virtual envoriment and install required packages specified in the requirement.txt:
+3. Run the setup bash script to create a virtual environment and install required packages specified in the requirement.txt:
 ```python
 $ source setup.sh
 ```